Ted Mann (journalist)

-Ted Mann was the transportation reporter for the Greater New York section of The Wall Street Journal and is credited with breaking the story on Bridgegate.
+Ted Mann is an American journalist covering domestic policy at Bloomberg News.
+He was previously the transportation reporter for the Greater New York section of The Wall Street Journal and is credited with breaking the story on Bridgegate.

-In 2019, he was working in the Journal's Washington bureau.
+In 2019, Mann worked in the Journal's Washington bureau.

 Education

 Mann graduated from New York University in 2002 with a B.A. in English and American literature.

 Career

-He worked for more than seven years as a political correspondent and enterprise reporter at The Day of New London.
+Before joining the Journal, Mann covered public sector issues in Connecticut.
+He also previously worked as a political correspondent and enterprise reporter at The Day of New London.
+In his role at Bloomberg, Mann regularly appears on podcasts.

 Awards

-He's won two first place awards from the New England Associated Press News Executives Association (2010 for his coverage of a visit to Cuba by the American ship Amistad and 2008, NEAPNEA awarded him first-place for continuing coverage of the presidential primary contests in Iowa, New Hampshire and Connecticut).
+Mann won two first place awards from the New England Associated Press News Executives Association.
+In 2010, for his coverage of a visit to Cuba by the American ship Amistad and in 2008, for continuing coverage of the presidential primary contests in Iowa, New Hampshire and Connecticut.